Indian Naan bread recipe

 My favourite Indian Restaurant

-My favourite naan bread is the Peshawari naan they make at the New Tandoor restaurant in Gouda, the Netherlands.
+My favourite naan bread of all time is the Peshawari naan they make at the New Tandoor restaurant in Gouda, the Netherlands.

 I have been going to this restaurant for more than 20 years as it was my local ‘curry house’ when I lived in the Netherlands.

 They make THE most fantastic naan bread.
 I have never had anything so good.
 I would always order at least two Peshwari naans there with my meal.

 They can do this as they have their own clay tandoor oven in the back.
 If you ever are nearby Gouda, please go and visit them – their lamb madras or lamb vindaloo are both fantastically delicious meals.

 Anyhow, they never shared their Indian bread recipe, so this is my next best alternative.
 It is not as good as the real thing at the New Tandoor, but I do not yet have a clay oven to play with.

 Two naan bread recipes